mapme-initiative/mapme.biodiversity/README.md

 the `calc_indicators()` function.
 This function also expects the portfolio as input and one or more indicator functions.
 Once the indicator has been calculated for all assets in a portfolio, the data is returned as a nested list column to the original portfolio object.
+The output of each indicator is standardized to common format, consisting of a tibble with columns `datetime`, `variable`, `unit`, and `value`.

 ``` r
 mapme_options(